-C. Would the project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Less than Significant Impact.
+C. Would the project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? • Less than Significant Impact.

-Access to the proposed development would be provided by a new 30-foot wide driveway to the south side of Rancho Road and a 35-foot wide driveway to the future Otter Avenue.
-Internal site access to the individual buildings would be provided by an internal, 30-foot wide, drive aisle.59 The proposed project will not expose future drivers to dangerous intersections or sharp curves and the proposed project will not introduce incompatible equipment or vehicles to the adjacent roads.
+Access to the proposed development would be provided by two new 26 foot wide driveway connections located on the southern corners of the site.
+Both driveways connect with the north side of Cactus Road.
+Internal site access to the individual buildings would be provided by an internal, 26-foot wide, drive aisle.
+The proposed project will not expose future drivers to dangerous intersections or sharp curves and the proposed project will not introduce incompatible equipment or vehicles to the adjacent roads.
 As a result, the potential impacts would be less than significant.